agungpambudi55/marlin3dprinter/README.md

 * Example G-Code for set Feedrate
 M221 - Set Flow Percentage: "M221 S<percent>"

-**2. Crate a G-Code test program from the sensor board to the raspberry pi board then to the Marlin LPC1769 board**
+**2. Create a G-Code test program from the sensor board to the raspberry pi board then to the Marlin LPC1769 board**
 ```
 import serial.tools.list_ports
 import time